jangroth/aws-certification-notes/devops-engineer-professional.md

   * Share common configuration elements
   * E.g. loadbalancer layer, app layer, db layer
   * Type: *OpsWorks*, *ECS* or *RDS*
+  * If a layer has *auto healing* enabled—the default setting—AWS OpsWorks Stacks automatically replaces the layer's failed instances
 * **Instance**
   * Units of compute within the platform
   * Must be associated with at least one layer